Writers and readers often ask me my method of writing a book. And I always say with great assurance, “It depends.”

 You’d think I know the best way to write.
-I’ve completed 57 full-length books — that includes the two that I wrote that weren’t published and THE WOMAN WHO COULDN’T SCREAM, my upcoming suspense — and most of the time, I’m sorry to tell you, I’m still faking it.
+I’ve completed sixty-one full-length books — that includes the two that I wrote that weren’t published, my newest suspense thriller, WRONG ALIBI, and the next book, POINT LAST SEEN, which releases June 21 — and most of the time, I’m sorry to tell you, I’m still faking it.
 But there has to be one best way to write a book.
 Right?
 Right?

 The incident that really made me start pursuing the question of the ultimate best way to write came when I was working on book 34.
 I had a tight deadline, and when I got to chapter six, I had to develop the relationship between the hero and heroine.
 These two had a dark and dramatic past, and at that moment, writing all that angst didn’t appeal to me.
 I was willing to write anything else — sex, action, drama.
 So I stopped writing for almost a week, trying to muscle through my reluctance, and I didn’t have a week to spare before deadline.
 I finally thought, “This is ridiculous.
 Write what you want to write.”